Social media originally provided a useful path for communicating in an emergency. But with such things as fake...

 Loss of reputation is a business continuity/disaster recovery (BC/DR) event.
 It can result from a fire or snowstorm, a loss of IT or a breach in security.
 Or it can result from a social media message, such as a tweet, that accuses the organization of a questionable activity.
 Whether the activity is proven to be illegal or not, reputational damage can be done.

 For example, Facebook stock values plummeted in the wake of its data scandal.
 The company lost several billion dollars in valuation in a matter of hours.
-That is certainly a BC event.
+That is certainly a BC event, where social media and business resilience come into play.

 If you haven't recently reviewed your social media policy, take a close look at it.
 What does it permit employees to do?
 What employee activities are prohibited?
 What actions can the organization take if an employee violates the policy?
 What kinds of messages can be sent?
 Which social media services can be used?
 Does the policy acknowledge that social media can also threaten the organization and its resilience?
 These are all important questions to ask as you review your policy.